4ubr3ypwd/aubreypwd.github.io-hugo/content/posts/hello-world-1-1.md

 > This guy is gonna be a real jerk.

-Just teasin' &mdash; _(not really)_ &mdash; But in all honestly I've developed yet a great friendship with yet another fellow employee.
-We spend most days trolling each other, which emits large amounts of joy in our lives; and I'm winning, in case you wanted to know.
+Just teasin' &mdash; _(not really)_ &mdash; But in all honestly I've developed yet another great friendship with yet another fellow employee at WDS.
+We spend most days trolling each other, which emits large amounts of joy into our lives; and I'm winning, in case you wanted to know.

 ### Stoicism